Skip to main content

 rtt min/avg/max/mdev = 0.514/0.538/0.593/0.031 ms

-1. To confirm the Mini's WAN connection open a internet browser and connect to http://192.168.250.1.
+1. To confirm the Mini's WAN connection you could open an internet browser and connect to http://192.168.250.1.
 The Mini Home page should load indicating its current state.
 To confirm the LAN is up by checking the PPP Status.
 This should report UP if connected.
 If DOWN is reported confirm a antenna is connected and Mini is provisioned, if this is the case the Signal Quality will not be 0,0 and Provisioning will report Messaging,Packet Data

 RockREMOTE Mini Home page